 You know the feeling of waking up each morning from a sleepy haze, stumbling out of bed blurry eyed wishing it was a Saturday.
 You have to be at your desk in an hour.
-You know the drinks machine will sit humming in the background, trying to lull you into craving a cup of plastic tasting brown water which has been flashed past a couple of grains of instant before landing in a polystyrene cup.
+You know the drinks machine will sit humming in the background, trying to lull you into craving a cup of plastic-tasting brown water that has been flashed past a couple of grains of instant before landing in a polystyrene cup.

 Only a couple of weeks ago I would have told you I unquestionably hate coffee.
 The bitter taste.
 The overly-rich aroma.
 And not to mention the death breath after taste.
 Having been used to instant coffee, I now understand my former hate for it.

 Working for a wholesale coffee supplier has converted me into a coffee enthusiast.
 I’ve only been at Cafe Rico a couple of weeks, and although still not keen on straight coffee, syrups are my latest addiction.
 Although there are loads of flavours; white chocolate, vanilla, mint, almond, banana, and amaretto; cinnamon is my favourite.
 Reddish-brown in colour, and made from natural fruits, nuts, spices, water, and syrup, Monin syrups have transformed my view of coffee.

 My love for these syrups has got me making all kinds of concoctions.
 With summer looming, I thought it a good idea to try creating some kind of iced coffee creation.
 So I set about digging ice from the depths of my arctic freezer, dusted off my blender, and stuck the kettle on.
 To try this iced creation, you’ll need:

 - Colombian coffee (make it as strong or weak as you like)

 - Monin cinnamon coffee syrup (Not too much as it can be overpowering – about a teaspoon)